MinhajurRahmanCIS/quiz-app-with-react-router-quiz-crackerz/README.md

 This is a Quiz System.
 ## Steps –
 1. I create components to easily work with react-routers.
 2. Adding Sections in one route.
-Those routers are Topics, Statistics and Blogs.
+Those route Topics are Statistics and Blogs.
 3. All data take from API’s
 ## Features –
 ·         In the Topics section you will get different topics questions for testing your skills.\